 4. The solution.
 Have you got an MVP (Minimum Viable Product) that sustains the Unique Value Proposition?
 Customers need evidence to trust you.

 5. What is your key activity?
 In other words, what action do customers take in order to bring you revenue/retention?
-If you are an e-learning platform, posting a demo or an infographic would be a key activity.
+In other words, what actions do customers take in order to bring you revenue?
+If you are an e-learning platform, a key activity your users should perform is to consume content in the platform (watch a video, go through a course, take a quiz etc).

 6. Having settled all this, the next step would be to list all free and paid channels you are going to use to reach your customer.